exercism/python/concepts/generators/about.md

 ### Difference between iterables and generators

+Generators are a special sub-set of _iterators_.
+`Iterators` are the mechanism/protocol that enables looping over _iterables_.
-Generators and (`iterables`)[https://wiki.python.org/moin/Iterator] act very similar, but there are some important differences to note:
+Generators and and the iterators returned by common Python (`iterables`)[https://wiki.python.org/moin/Iterator] act very similarly, but there are some important differences to note:

-- Generators are _one-way_; no backing up to a previous value.
+- Generators are _one-way_; there is no "backing up" to a previous value.

 - Iterating over generators consume the returned values; no resetting.
-- Generators are not sortable and can not be reversed.
+- Generators (_being lazily evaluated_) are not sortable and can not be reversed.

-- Generators do _not_ have `indexes`, so you can't reference a previous or future value.
+- Generators do _not_ have `indexes`, so you can't reference a previous or future value using addition or subtraction.

-- Generators do _not_ implement the `len()` function.
+- Generators cannot be used with the `len()` function.

 - Generators can be _finite_ or _infinite_, be careful when collecting all values from an _infinite_ generator.

 ## The yield expression